 And you know what happens then?
 Triangulation – the narcissist begins to play you and the other person off each other and then it gets even worse: you become a source of narcissistic supply.

-But if you take a different road and literally refuse to get involved, you actually do the narcissist and his current victim a favor.
+But rather than just allowing the narcissist to triangulate you, you can try this: take a different road and literally refuse to get involved with the game.
+If you’re NOT the current source of narcissistic supply, you actually do the narcissist and their current victim a favor.

 If the issue is resolvable and if resolving it matters to the narcissist, they’ll get through it, one way or another.
 This is even more probable if the relationship is important for him or her.